-Archaeological analysis has illuminated much about slave life at Mount Vernon.
-Data from several sites has illustrated that slaves had a somewhat diverse diet.
-George Washington operated a Potomac River fishery as a commercial venture and, according to his writings, also utilized a portion of the annual spring catch as rations for his slave community.
-In addition, Washington's slaves were able to augment their rations of fish, cornmeal, and pork by hunting small wild game, fishing, and raising chickens.
-Hogs and pigs foraged freely in the wooded areas of the estate and of the numbers butchered in late autumn a portion was given to the slaves.
+Archaeological analysis has illuminated much about the lives of those enslaved at Mount Vernon.
+Data from several sites has illustrated that enslaved people had a somewhat diverse diet.
+George Washington operated a fishery on the Potomac River as a commercial venture and, according to his writings, also utilized a portion of the annual spring catch as rations for his enslaved community.
+In addition, Washington's enslaved people were able to augment their rations of fish, cornmeal, and pork by hunting small wild game, fishing, and raising chickens.

-One of the rare contemporary accounts known to exist pertaining to slave life at Mount Vernon was written by Julian Niemcewicz, a Polish visitor to Mount Vernon in 1798.
-Niemcewicz described slave foodways in his writings, noting that: "A very small garden planted with vegetables was close by [the quarter], with 5 or 6 hens, each one leading ten to fifteen chickens.
+One of the rare contemporary accounts known to exist pertaining to the life of enslaved people at Mount Vernon was written by Julian Niemcewicz, a Polish visitor to Mount Vernon in 1798.
+Niemcewicz described the enslaved community's foodways in his writings, noting that: "A very small garden planted with vegetables was close by [the quarter], with 5 or 6 hens, each one leading ten to fifteen chickens.
 It is the only comfort that is permitted them; for they may not keep either ducks, geese, or pigs.
 They sell the poultry in Alexandria and procure for themselves a few amenities."

 The domestic items recovered include a wide variety of ceramics, table glass, table utensils, wine bottles, tools, and personal items such as tobacco pipes, buckles, and buttons.
-Most of these artifacts were probably passed down to the slaves from the main household, as they were typical objects that would be expected to derive from a planter household of middling to upper level wealth and status.
-While some of the items may have been stolen, and a few could have been purchased, the quantity suggests that most were given to the slaves for their use, probably after they had become worn, unfashionable, or broken.
+Most of these artifacts were probably passed down to the enslaved people from the main household, as they were typical objects that would be expected to derive from a planter household of middling to upper level wealth and status.
+While some of the items may have been stolen, and a few could have been purchased, the quantity suggests that most were given, probably after they had become worn, unfashionable, or broken.

-As with all large southern plantations, enslaved labor served as the engine driving the complex, multi-functioning Mount Vernon community.
-In 1793, this quarter probably was demolished and the slaves moved into new quarters located in wings attached to either side of the greenhouse.
+As with all large southern plantations, enslaved labor served as the engine driving the complex, multi-functioning Mount Vernon estate.
+In late 1792 or early 1793, this quarter probably was demolished and the inhabitants moved into new quarters located in wings attached to either side of the greenhouse.